Close Menu

 However, the nationwide FlexOne cash card allows you to withdraw money from the ATM.
 Your children can use the Visa debit card for online purchasing and in-store.

-Your children can receive text alerts and can manage the money online, over the phone, or using the banking app.
+Your children can receive text alerts and manage their money online, over the phone, or using the banking app.

 7. Gohenry: (6-18)